The Scattering (album): Background

 In 1986, Cutting Crew had had a number-one US hit "(I Just) Died in Your Arms", the top 10 hit "I've Been in Love Before", and another Top 40 song, "One for the Mockingbird".
 All three were released to varying levels of chart success in their native UK and across much of Europe.
 However, their debut album, Broadcast, was less successful, failing to reach the top 10 in the US and the top 40 in the UK.
 Executives of Virgin Records were keen on the band delivering a follow-up album that both was popular on its own and had multiple radio-friendly singles lined up.

 It was recorded mostly at Curtis Schwartz' Studio in Sussex, England, in 1988, the second-ever album ever to be recorded at the studio.
-It was set to be released the same year, but its release was delayed by a year due to seemingly managerial disputes, and it was finally released in early 1989.
+It was set to be released the same year, but its release was delayed by a year due to seemingly managerial disputes, and it was finally released in 1989.